devcipher98/Claim-mvp/README.md

 - **Rule-based validation** with NCCI edits and CMS guidelines
 - **AI reasoning for fixes** with policy citations from Unsiloed AI
 - **Metorial MCP integration** for agentic workflow orchestration
+- **🆕 Automated parallel processing** with continuous monitoring and PDF generation

 ## 🚀 Quick Start